 (This is a guest post by Michael N. Manta, a senior at Xavier High School who lives in Queens.
-Michael co-founded the nonprofit NYCMentors.org with his younger brother to provide mentorship to high achieving underserved middle school students.)
-In the age of Google and what seems to be an unlimited amount of knowledge at our… Continue reading The Benefits Of Peer Mentorship for NYC Teens Applying To High School
+Michael co-founded the nonprofit NYCMentors.org with his younger brother, Jonathan Manta, to provide mentorship to high achieving underserved middle school students.)
+In the age of Google and what seems to be an unlimited amount of knowledge… Continue reading The Benefits Of Peer Mentorship for NYC Teens Applying To High School

 (This is a guest post by Elora Tocci, Associate Director of Communications at the Robertson Center at Success Academy.)
 As a former librarian, acclaimed YA author, co-founder of CAKE Literary, and COO of We Need Diverse Books, Dhonielle Clayton has some stories to tell.
 On Tuesday, November 19, she came to the Robertson Center —… Continue reading The Radical Power of Books: How to Use Diverse, Engaging Stories to Set Students Free